Bijele stijene – impressive rocky towers in wild mountains

 Spread the love

-Croatia’ s wealth and diversity make it one of the world’s most beautiful countries.
-Its sunny Adriatic coast is known throughout the world, but there are other places as well, despite the fact that not many people think of Croatia as a mountainous country, mountains make up a third of its territory, Croatia’s mountains are a refuge of intact nature.
+Croatia’s wealth and diversity make it one of the world’s most beautiful countries.
+Its sunny Adriatic coast is known throughout the world, but there are other places as well, even though not many people think of Croatia as a mountainous country, mountains make up a third of its territory, Croatia’s mountains are a refuge of intact nature.
 Bijele stijene are a group of impressive, glistening white rock, towers that stick from the dense and wild forest of Gorski kotar.
-It is one of the wildest places in Croatia, where from the rocks you can’t see any human structure.
+It is one of the wildest places in Croatia, where you can’t see any human structure from the rocks.

 General info

 Bijele stijene are limestone peaks on the eastern side of Gorski kotar.
-They are not very high, around 1300 meteras above the sea, but its very wild landscape makes it so special.
+They are not very high, around 1300 meters above the sea, but their wild landscape makes them so special.

-The journey to Bijele Stijene starts on the one side from the town of Ogulin and goes all the way to Jasenak.
+The journey to Bijele Stijene starts on the one side of the town of Ogulin and goes to Jasenak.
 The latter is an idyllic village with typical pastures and wooden houses.
 As it is the rural community closest to the reserve and lies along a good road, it is usually the starting point for the mountaineers who visit the reserve.
-The alternative, from the other side is Delnice via Mrkopalj and then Begovo Razdolje.
-From here, the journey continues along a longer forest path dating back to the time of Turkish rule.
-The entrance to the reserve is reachable by vehicle front both directions, except in winter when snow blocks the area.
+The alternative, from the other side, is Delnice via Mrkopalj and then Begovo Razdolje.
+From here, the journey continues along a longer forest path dating back to Turkish rule.
+The entrance to the reserve is reachable by vehicle in both directions, except in winter when snow blocks the area.
 Near the mountains is Bjelolasica, the Croatian Olympic Centre.

 See our Guide to hiking in Croatia

 You can stay in the mountain hut.
-It is constantly open in the summer time,and on weekends on other seasons.
-It offers overnight accumulation for about fifteen people, as well as a well-equipped kitchen.
+It is constantly open in the summertime and on weekends in other seasons.
+It offers overnight accumulation for about fifteen people and a well-equipped kitchen.
 Next to it is a cistern with drinking water.
-Less than fifty metres away, a shelter with 30 beds and a wooden stove have been built.
+Less than fifty metres away, a shelter with 30 beds and a wooden stove has been built.
 Although it is less comfortable than the hut, it is always open and has served many hikers during the winter months.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,